stanford-cs248/draw-svg/README.md

 At this point, zooming in and out of your image should produce nicely filtered results!
 To test this functionality, try zooming out on `basic/test7.svg`.

-#### Threading SVG Rasterizer
+#### Parallelizing the SVG Rasterizer

-So far your rasterization program has been running single-threaded.
-In this task you will thread your program - most likely by modifying `SoftwareRendererImp` class.
-You can use whatever threading library you wish, but we highly recommend you to use [POSIX Threads/pthreads](https://en.wikipedia.org/wiki/POSIX_Threads) as we already included this library for you.
+So far your rasterization program has been running single-threaded (on one core of your CPU).
+In this task you will parallelize the program - most likely by modifying `SoftwareRendererImp` class.
+You can use whatever threading library you wish, for example you can use [POSIX Threads/pthreads](https://en.wikipedia.org/wiki/POSIX_Threads) as we already included this library for you (Or C++ style std::thread).
 You can set `CS248_BUILD_THREADED` flag to `ON` in your cmake file to see a reference solution in action (and performance number whenever you invoke a render function).
-Your implementation should be faster than the reference solution in order to receive an extra credit for this task.
-Note that the reference solution is implemented with a naive tiling idea to thread a rasterizer.
-More hints on parallelization [here](https://software.intel.com/en-us/articles/rasterization-on-larrabee).
+Note that the reference solution is implemented with a simple screen tiling scheme to assign different tiles of the image to different cores.
+Your implementation should be noticably faster than the reference solution in order to receive an extra credit for this task.
+Note that very ambitious students might consider further parallelizing the renderer using SIMD vector instructions---testing multiple sample points against the triangle in parallel.
+You might want to see [ISPC](https://ispc.github.io/) as a language for writing SIMD code.
+More hints on rasterizer performance and parallelization can be found here [here](https://software.intel.com/en-us/articles/rasterization-on-larrabee).

 #### Alpha Compositing

-Up until this point your were invoking a reference solution to properly draw semi-transparent elements.
+Up until this point your were invoking the CS148 staff reference solution to properly draw semi-transparent elements.
 Therefore, your job is to implement your own [Simple Alpha Blending](http://www.w3.org/TR/SVGTiny12/painting.html#CompositingSimpleAlpha) in the SVG specification.

 While the application will always clear the render target buffer to the canvas color at the beginning of a frame to opaque white ((255,255,255,255) in RGBA) before drawing any SVG element, your transparency implementation should make no assumptions about the state of the target at the beginning of a frame.